AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/create-new-proof-version.md

    * Add the version to a folder.
 See [Manage Folders in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/organize-your-work/manage-folders.md) for more information.****The folder&nbsp;will be copied from the previous version of the proof.
 If you select a different folder, the whole proof (all versions) will be moved.

    * Billing administrators and Administrators can make the folder field mandatory across the whole account on the Settings tab.
-See [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md) for more information.
+See for more information.

 1. Under Proof settings, make any of the changes below: